reaptor/elmish-land/docs/docs/core-concepts/shared.md

     | NotFound
 ```

-When a user visits a URL like /dashboard, Elmish Land calls the Pages.Dashboard.init function to determine the initial state of Pages.Dashboard.Page.Model.
+When a user visits a URL like /dashboard, Elmish Land calls the Pages.Dashboard.Page.init function to determine the initial state of Pages.Dashboard.Page.Model.
 Each time the user navigates to a different page, the model.CurrentPage field is cleared out, and replaced with the Model for the new page.

 #### 1. The user visits `/dashboard` (`Pages.Dashboard.Page.init` is called)
 ```fsharp